zhetai/Ech0/README.en.md

 10. **Why do some Connect entries not show?**
     The backend fetches data from all connected instances.
 If one is down or unreachable, it will be excluded from results.

+11. **What content is not recommended for Ech0?**
+   Ech0 published content consists of three parts: text, images, and extended content (such as music, video player cards).
+Ech0 does not recommend publishing dense content that simultaneously includes `text + images + extended content`, as this violates some of Ech0's design principles.
+Additionally, publishing extended content or lengthy articles is not recommended at any time.

 ---

 # 📢 Feedback & Contributions